Rest or recovery? Why both are crucial

 It's important to state again that recovery is an individualized process, and what works for one person may not be the best option for another.
 Test different methods and keep in mind that a good sleeping routine is a must.
 A balanced recovery routine should include a combination of activities that address both the physical and mental aspects of recovery.

 As well as rest and recovery, it's important to train and stay fit throughout the year even if the weather is bad outside.
-That's where an indoor cycling app like ROUVY and a turbo trainer becomes crucial training aid.
+That's where an indoor cycling app like ROUVY and a turbo trainer become crucial training aids.